Enabling societal transition to environmental sustainability is a...

 Other possible dissertation questions could include the following or any other topics:

 - Communities and sustainability

 - Social justice and cities

-- How willing are people to change their behaviour and adopt more environmentally-friendly options, such as switching to a re-fillable water bottle or reusable cup?
+- How willing are people to change their behaviour and adopt more sustainable options?

-- What communications and messaging is most effective?
+- What communications and messaging are most effective?

 - Is there a difference between different groups of people?

 - What are the barriers to people adopting change?

 - How would they feel about different approaches the university could take?